Learning Outcomes

 This article has covered the following key knowledge points:

-- There is generally no duty to act or rescue in negligence law.
+- The default rule in negligence is no duty to act or rescue strangers.

-- Affirmative duties arise only in specific exceptions: special relationships, voluntary undertakings, creation of risk, statutory or contractual duties.
+- Affirmative duties to act arise in limited categories: special relationships, voluntary undertakings, creation of risk, and statutory or contractual duties.

 Key Terms and Concepts